reportable-uk/Reportable/_guidebook/en/raw-en/introduction.md

 - 300% increase in hate crimes towards people of East and Southeast Asian heritage in the UK since the coronavirus crisis began[^2]
 - 900% increase in online hate speech towards China since the coronavirus crisis began[^3]

+For additional information on hate crime and other types of crime, please also reach out to your local community centre, local councils, or [other support organisations](/content/en/support).

+Help is always available, you should always feel free to ask.
+Don't suffer in silence.

 ## Legal Disclaimer

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 No representations are made that the content is error-free.